lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 The output field **"`Residual Error`"**, which returns 2.639, refers to the average distance between the observed values and the values predicted for `mpg`.
 As a general rule of thumb, a lower residual standard error means better model accuracy.

+Lastly, **"`F-Statistic`"** also tests whether the overall model is significant.
+Its corresponding p-value of 8.65e-11 is infinitesimally small, meaning our model as a whole is very significant.
+In other words, it also shows that our predictor variables have a meaningful impact on `mpg`.

+### Conclusion:
+Weight (`wt`) and horsepower (`hp`) are the most important factors in predicting `mpg`.
+Displacement (`disp`), on the other hand, doesn't seem to significantly impact `mpg`.

+## Question 4: